wehlutyk/thesis/content/1-introduction-2-review.md

 @miton_universal_2015 also used this technique to explain the historical success of the bloodletting practice, in spite of its medical ineffectiveness.
 @baumard_increased_2015 fruitfully exploited similar records to tie the evolution of religious values to the affluence of societies in which they develop.
 Morin and Miton (EHBEA 2017? \cn) model the evolution of heraldic coats of arms to test which hypotheses account best for the distribution of patterns and colours through time.
-A second approach simulates rapid evolution of content in artificial transmission experiments.
+A second approach simulates rapid evolution of content in artificial spread and transmission experiments.
 @claidiere_cultural_2014 explored the evolution of abstract visual patterns transmitted by apes;
 @claidiere_argumentation_2017 also investigated the effect of argumentation on the transmission of solutions to simple but counter-intuitive reasoning problems.
+\add{baumard-mutualistic-2013.}
-A large number of disciplines are developing diverse methods to study questions relevant to CAT and DIT.
+A large number of other disciplines are developing diverse methods to study questions relevant to CAT and DIT.
 I review these in greater detail in @sec:intro-review-neighbours.

 While authors have acknowledged there is no core incompatibility between CAT and DIT [@acerbi_if_2015; @sterelny_cultural_2017] and a growing number of social scientists is discussing both approaches [see again the comments to @mesoudi_towards_2006; also @slingerland_what_2008], the work I present in this thesis is mainly focused on CAT itself, and less so DIT.